Frequently Asked Questions

 Questions about the plan:

-• The proposed plan is a $76.9 million community investment to replace the aging Public Works & Parks Maintenance Facility and License & Passport Center with new buildings that will improve public services for Roseville residents.
+• The proposed plan is a $76.9 million community investment to replace the aging Public Works and Parks Operations Facility and License and Passport Center with new buildings that will improve public services for Roseville residents.

-The new Maintenance Operations Center will be a flexible, multipurpose facility that is roughly three times the size of the current building, allowing staff to more efficiently manage and maintain the city’s fleet of over 300 vehicles, water distribution systems, roadwork, snow removal, and 32 parks.
-Unlike the current facility, the new building will be a centralized, one-stop-shop with adequate space for storage, service, and maintenance needs.
+The new Operations Facility will be a flexible, multipurpose facility that is roughly three times the size of the current building, allowing staff to more efficiently manage and maintain the city’s fleet of over 300 vehicles, water distribution systems, roadwork, snow removal, and 32 parks.
+Unlike the current building, the new facility will be a centralized, one-stop-shop with adequate space for storage, service, and maintenance needs.

-As one of the busiest registrars in the state, the new License & Passport Center will support more efficient license and passport processing for thousands of city residents and other Minnesotans.
-With nearly two times the amount space at the current facility, The Challenges the new center will create an improved customer experience.
+As one of the busiest registrars in the state, the new License and Passport Center will support more efficient license and passport processing for thousands of city residents and other Minnesotans.
+With nearly two times the amount of space at the current facility, the new center will create an improved customer experience.

 Visit Our Challenges page for additional details.